Prevention and Management of Dental Caries in Children

 About this guidance

-- the assessment of the child
+- assessment of the child and family

 - choosing from the range of caries management options available

-- recall and referral
+- referral and recall

 - management of suspected dental neglect